Legal definition of wrongful death:

 For example: a 16-year-old boy and his 19-year-old sister are killed in a collision with a semi-truck on I-5.

-Under the old law, the parents could only bring a claim for the damages suffered by their loss of the 16-year-old.
+The parents could only bring a claim for the damages suffered by their loss of the 16-year-old.

-Under the new law, the parents would be able to bring a claim for damages for the loss of both their 16-year-old and 19-year-old.
+The parents would be able to bring a claim for damages for the loss of both their 16-year-old and 19-year-old.

 The old wrongful death law, written in 1909 to block lawsuits for the death of Chinese workers, was blatantly and purposefully unjust.
 As one representative stated, the old law was “wholly unfair if a child is wrongfully killed and there is no recourse for their death.”